Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 * For **DB-less deployments**, no special tools are needed, so there is no declarative tool support.
 Back up your declarative files manually.

-decK is generally more powerful than the Kong CLI.
+decK is generally more powerful than the `kong config` CLI.
 It has more features, invalidates the cache automatically, and fetches entities from the database instead of the LRU cache.
 Additionally, it overwrites entities instead of patching, so that the database has the exact copy of the config that you provide.

 However, decK also has its limitations:

-* **Availability**: decK requires {{site.base_gateway}} to be online, while the Kong CLI doesn't.
+* **Availability**: decK requires {{site.base_gateway}} to be online, while the `kong config` CLI doesn't.

 * **Performance**: decK uses the Admin API to read and write entities and might take longer than expected, especially when the number of entities is very large.